 If you’re not sure where to start with your budget, check out Bankrate’s housing affordability and mortgage payment calculators, which can help you estimate your monthly costs and figure out what your budget should look like.

-If you’re overwhelmed by the housing market, find some professionals to help guide you through the process, and don’t be afraid of walking away from a deal that could ultimately leave you with a house you can’t afford to maintain or pay off.
+For most people, a house is the biggest purchase they’ll ever make.
+It’s not a transaction to be entered into lightly, and it’s not a race to the closing table.
+If you’re overwhelmed by the housing market, find professionals who can help guide you through the process.
+And don’t be afraid to walk away from a deal that could ultimately leave you with a house you can’t afford to maintain or pay off.

-“You may still have the option, since it’s a hot market, to sell the house if it’s truly not for you,” Wilson said.
+Also, remember: There’s an emergency escape hatch in a competitive real estate climate like this one.
+“You may still have the option, since it’s a hot market, to sell the house if it’s truly not for you,” Wilson says.
 “You may not have had that two years ago.”